legislation/data-documentation/api/search.md

 `https://www.legislation.gov.uk/uksi`

-For an example with a query string, the first page of the list of all UK Public General Acts with the word "finance" in the title is:
+For an example with a query string, the first page of the list of all UK Public General Acts with the word “finance” in the title is:

 `https://www.legislation.gov.uk/ukpga?title=finance`